Simpler payments for modern service businesses

 Most MSPs are running lean by design.
 In many firms, one person is responsible for invoicing, collections, reconciliation, and reporting.
 That structure works until payment delays begin to stack up.

-The reality is that late payments are not the exception.
-They are the norm.
-According to PYMNTS Intelligence (2024), more than 60 percent of B2B invoices are paid late, and businesses report that delayed payments directly stall their ability to pay their own vendors on time.
+The reality is that late payments are not the exception, they are the norm.
+According to PYMNTS Intelligence (2024), more than 60% of B2B invoices are paid late, and businesses report that delayed payments directly stall their ability to pay their own vendors on time.

 This issue is compounded by inefficient processes.
-Gartner (2024) reports that finance teams spend up to 30 percent of their time on manual transaction processing, limiting their ability to focus on strategic initiatives.
+Gartner (2024) reports that finance teams spend up to 30% of their time on manual transaction processing, limiting their ability to focus on strategic initiatives.
 For MSPs operating with lean teams, that inefficiency creates immediate operational strain.

-For MSPs, this creates a compounding issue.
 When clients pay 30 to 60 days late, cash flow becomes unpredictable.
 Payroll, vendor commitments, and growth investments all start to compete for limited working capital.
+Meanwhile, the administrative burden continues to grow, manual follow-ups, invoice tracking, and reconciliation take hours each week.
+What should be a predictable recurring revenue model starts to feel reactive and fragile.

 At the same time, the administrative burden continues to grow.
 Manual follow-ups, invoice tracking, and reconciliation take hours each week.
 What should be a predictable recurring revenue model starts to feel reactive and fragile.